Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations: Structural properties of polystyrene around the nanoparticle

 \section{Structural properties of polystyrene around the nanoparticle}

-Here we study additional properties of polystyrene near the nanoparticle to show that the structural properties of the simulated polystyrene do not depend on the distance to the nanoparticle except for a very thin interfacial layer.
+Here we study additional properties of polystyrene near the nanoparticle to show that the structural properties of the simulated polystyrene do not depend on the distance from the nanoparticle except for a very thin interfacial layer.

-In addition to the density, we study the spatial distribution of individual Voronoi volumes around coarse-grain particles B, R1, R2, R3.
+In addition to the polystyrene density, we study the spatial distribution of individual Voronoi volumes around coarse-grain particles B, R1, R2, R3.
 For particles of type B, this spatial distribution has the following form

-Here the averaging is performed over the time $t$ and the coordinate ${\bf r}$ for the given distance to the center of the nanoparticle $R = |{\bf r} - {\bf r}_{\rm NP}|$.
-The smoothing function $\phi$ in Eq.~(\ref{eq:phi}) defines the length scale $w$.
-Similar definitions for types R1, R2, R3 can also be adopted.
+Here the averaging is performed over the simulation time $t$ and the coordinate ${\bf r}$ for the given distance to the center of the nanoparticle $r$ (we assume that the origin of the used coordinate frame is at the center of the nanoparticle).
+The smoothing function $\phi$ in Eq.~(\ref{eq:phi}) defines the spatial scale $w$.
+Similar definitions $\langle V_{\rm R1}\rangle(r)$, $\langle V_{\rm R2}\rangle(r)$, $\langle V_{\rm R3}\rangle(r)$ for types R1, R2, R3, respectively, can also be adopted from Eq.~(\ref{eq:Voronoi}).
 The results of the calculated average Voronoi volumes are presented in Fig.~\ref{fig:Voronoi} as a function of the distance to the center of the nanoparticle for $w=0.1$ nm and $w=0.4$ nm.
 One can observe the homogeneous distribution of Voronoi volumes for every type except a thin interphase layer around the nanoparticle.

 The polymer structure also depends on the orientation of the monomers.
-For each monomer, we define the following vectors (see inset in Fig.~\ref{fig:PSMD}(a)): the vector between the particle B on the polymer's backbone and the central particle R1 in the monomer
+For each monomer, the vector between the particle B on the polymer's backbone and the central particle R1 in the monomer (see inset in Fig.~\ref{fig:PSMD}(a)) defines as follows: